 Indian team skipper Virat Kohli felt that winning the World Test Championship (WTC) final against New Zealand is not the ultimate goal for him as a captain.
-Along with the head coach Ravi Shastri he spoke to the media before India's men's team embark on a four-month-long tour, which begins with the WTC final from June 18-22, followed by a five-match Test series against England from August 4 to September 14.
+The Indian men's team embark on a four-month long tour, which begins with the WTC final from June 18-22, followed by a five-match Test series against England from August 4 to September 14.

-Kohli, who led India to their first series victory in Australia in 2018-19, said the WTC final is not the final frontier as the team's desire to win remains constant.
+Kohli, who led India to their first series victory in Australia a year ago, said the WTC final is not the final frontier as the team's desire to win remains constant.

 "Don't think this is the final frontier or anything.
-We have worked hard to reach here.
+We have worked hard to be reach here.
 For us, it's about keeping those standards hard.
-It's like football, if you win one Champions League, you don't stop, you just want to keep winning,".
+It's like football, if you win one Champions League, you don't stop, you just want to keep winning," he said.

 While Kohli's men will be busy with their preparations for England Tests, a second Indian team coached by Rahul Dravid is set to tour Sri Lanka in July for three ODIs and three T20s.
-Indian head coach Ravi Shastri felt that the presence of a second team could become a norm to increase the popularity of the sport.
+Indian head coach Ravi Shastri felt that the presence of a second team will benefit Indian cricket.